mxd1760/3DSceneFromPrimitives/README.md

 ### Visual Studio

- 0. use the following commands to ensure you have Visual Studio with the correct packages installed.
+ 0. run the following commands in an **Administrator Command Prompt** to ensure you have Visual Studio with the correct packages installed.

  ```
  winget install Microsoft.VisualStudio.2022.BuildTools